iifeofadarkrose/Expences-Tracker-/README.md

 🌐 Firebase: Firebase serves as the backend infrastructure for the application, providing services such as user authentication and real-time database management.

-🎨 HTML/CSS: HTML and CSS are used for structuring and styling the user interface, ensuring a visually appealing and user-friendly experience.
+🎨 Tailwind CSS: Tailwind CSS is used for styling the user interface, providing a utility-first approach for rapid development and easy customization of styles.

 How to Run: